WICG/turtledove/FLEDGE.md

 `generateBid` may also return up to `browserSignals.multiBidLimit` valid bid objects of the format above in an array.

+Note: Chrome currently imposes an internal limit of 100 for the length of returned bids sequences.

 If none of the produced bids pass the k-anonymity checks, `generateBid` will be re-run with the input `interestGroup` filtered to contain only k-anonymous ads and component ads.
 Such re-runs are limited to returning only a single bid,